-We are finding that clients find it most convenient to take approximately USD 600 - 800 cash on this trip.
-This includes money for your local payment, visa payments, some optionals and occasionally to buy local currency when you can't get to a bank or forex bureau, assuming you are also carrying some sterling cash or Euro to use for purchasing local currency for spending money as well.
+We are finding clients find it most convenient to take approximately USD 2,200 - 2,500 cash on this trip.
+This includes money for your local payment, visa payments, some optionals and occasionally to buy local currency when you can't get to a bank or forex bureau, assuming you are also carrying some sterling or euro cash to use for purchasing local currency for spending money as well.